Vegan Jam Tarts

 Notes about the ingredients

-Raspberries or strawberries if you'd like to make your own jam.
+Raspberries or strawberries if you’re making your own jam.
 You can use either fresh or frozen berries!

-Corn starch to thicken the jam.
-For a healthier jam, you can use chia seeds (more info is in the notes of the recipe card).
+Cornstarch to thicken the jam.
+For a healthier filling, you can skip the corn starch and make a chia seed jam (see quantities in the notes of the recipe card).

 Making the quick jam (or use store-bought)

-To make the jam, simply add all the ingredients to a small saucepan and mix until combined.
-Make sure there are no lumps of corn starch!
+Add all the jam ingredients to a small saucepan and mix until combined.
+Make sure there are no lumps of cornstarch!

-The final dough should appear slightly flaky and if you pinch it between two fingers, it shouldn't crumble.
-If the dough is too dry, simply add 1 tablespoon of water and mix again.
-If the dough is too wet, add 1 tablespoon of flour and mix again.
+The dough is ready when you can pinch it between two fingers, and it sticks together (like Image 4).
+If your dough is too dry, add a dash of water and mix again.
+Or if your dough is too sticky, add a little flour and mix again.

 Assembling the jam tarts

-On a lightly floured surface, roll out your shortcrust pastry to about 5 mm (¼ inch) thick.
+On a lightly floured surface, roll out your shortcrust pastry to about 5 mm (1/4 inch) thick.
 This thickness creates a good pastry-to-jam ratio.
-Keep in mind that the pastry expands a little when baked!
+Keep in mind that the pastry puffs up a little when baked!

-Then, dollop 1 tablespoon of jam into each tart mold.
-If your jam is thick, you may want to use a teaspoon to flatten the surface of each tart.
+Then, dollop 1 tablespoon of jam into each tart shell.
+If your jam is thick, you may want to use a teaspoon to flatten it out.

-The jam tarts are ready with the edges are slightly golden brown, and the filling is slightly bubbling.
-We just want to make sure the pastry is cooked through!
+The raspberry jam tarts are ready when the edges are slightly golden brown, and the filling starts to bubble.

-When the tarts are hot/warm from the oven, they are very delicate so I'd recommend allowing them to cool in the pans.
-After the tarts cool, they should be easy to remove from the pans (if not, gently ease them out with a butter knife)!
+Straight out of the oven, the little tarts are very delicate so I recommend allowing them to cool in their tart pans.
+When they’re cool, they’ll be easy to pop out of the pans.
+But if any stick, you can ease them out with a blunt knife.

-I haven't tested this particular recipe with gluten-free flour.
-However, normally I can substitute all-purpose flour with a 1:1 combination of almond flour and all-purpose gluten-free flour.
+I haven’t tested the pastry with gluten-free flour.
+However, normally I can substitute all-purpose flour with a 1:1 combination of almond flour and all-purpose gluten-free flour (as long as it contains xantham gum).
+Gluten-free pastry is often more delicate and should be pressed directly into the tart pan, rather than rolled out.

 More easy vegan cookies